-In addition to the five MCSAP funded Troopers, there are 13 other Troopers assigned to the Motor Carrier Enforcement Unit (MCEU) within Troop G having the primary responsibility of conducting roadside inspections and enforcing laws pertaining to commercial vehicle safety and hazardous materials.
-The remaining 12 Troopers in Troop G, while conducting inspections part time, also enforce the New Hampshire Motor Vehicle and Criminal Code, laws and regulations governing registration, state inspection, pupil transportation, Driver Education, size and weight, over-dimensional loads, dyed fuel violations, and IFTA.
-The time devoted to MCSAP eligible inspection activities by these full time and part time inspectors (as tracked) is either charged to the grant or used to meet the MOE requirement.
+In addition to the five (5) MCSAP funded Troopers, there are 17 other Troopers assigned to the Motor Carrier Enforcement Unit (MCEU) within Troop G having the primary responsibility of conducting roadside inspections and enforcing laws pertaining to commercial vehicle safety and hazardous materials.
+The remaining 25 Troopers in Troop G, while conducting inspections part time, also enforce the New Hampshire Motor Vehicle and Criminal Code, laws and regulations governing registration, state inspection, pupil transportation, Driver Education, size and weight, over-dimensional loads, dyed fuel violations, and IFTA.
+The time devoted to MCSAP eligible inspection activities by these full time and part time inspectors (as tracked) is either charged to the grant or used to meet our MOE requirement.

-Of the 34 Troopers certified to conduct Level 1 inspections; the following have additional certifications:
+Of the 42 Troopers currently certified to conduct Level 1 inspections; the following have additional certifications:

-- 15 are also certified to conduct hazardous materials inspections - 12 are certified to conduct cargo tank inspections - 12 are certified to conduct passenger carrier inspections - 1 is certified to conduct Level VI Highway route controlled radioactive material inspections - 3 are certified to conduct Crash Analysis Reconstruction
+- 16 are certified to conduct hazardous materials inspections - 13 are certified to conduct cargo tank inspections - 12 are certified to conduct passenger carrier inspections - 1 is certified to conduct Level VI Highway route controlled radioactive material inspections - 3 are certified to conduct Crash Analysis Reconstruction